Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Using the `OverloadedStrings` language extension

 This makes it convenient to work with other string types, since `String` is not the most performant, seeing as it is implemented using linked-lists.
-There are a ton of other language extensions too, that add to the syntax, add features to the type system and manby other things (`FlexibleInstances`, `GADTs`, `RankNTypes`, etc)
+There are a ton of other language extensions too, that add to the syntax, add features to the type system and many other things (`FlexibleInstances`, `GADTs`, `RankNTypes`, etc)

 ### Pragmas